f5devcentral/f5-aws-autoscale/README.md

 ssh -i ~/.ssh/YOUR-AWS-KEY.pem ubuntu@X.X.X.X
 ```

-and type "aws configure" to enter your AWS credentials.
-That will populate ~/.aws/credentials.

 Disclaimer: The host needs a few minutes to build.
 When complete, your login should have the virtualenv (venv) setup and prompt should look like: